You're facing eviction

 Read more about what to do if you have rent arrears.

 If you're a private-sector tenant, your landlord must go to the First-tier Tribunal to get an eviction order.
 The tribunal must consider if it's reasonable to evict you in the circumstances.

-Hearings that were postponed because of coronavirus will resume from 9 July onwards.
+Hearings that were postponed because of coronavirus resumed from 9 July 2020.